3 for 2 on interior paint mixing at B&Q

 5.4 | Learning & Development

-SWUKL has been able to sustain the provision of virtual learning and development options for employees and offers Group wide as well as regional programmes for employees in senior leadership and managerial roles.
-SWUKL provides a structured approach to improving female’s opportunities by identifying those considered as high potential or an emerging leader or where they are already occupying a leadership or managerial role.
-Further, we proactively work with the global Talent Development function to identify females for High Potential Enterprise-wide development programmes, which are available to employees who demonstrate high performance and potential to progress into leadership roles.
-These development programmes are fundamental in preparing employees for progression into leadership roles.
+SWUKL has continued to provide virtual learning and development options for employees and offers Group wide as well as regional programmes for employees in senior leadership and managerial roles.
+SWUKL provides a structured approach to improving female’s opportunities by identifying those considered as high potential or an emerging leader and proactively work with the global Talent Development function to identify females for enterprise-wide development programmes, which are fundamental in preparing employees for progression into leadership roles.
+In addition, SWUKL offers virtual and self-paced learning via a HR Cloud Learning Management System.
+The majority of these online training programmes are

 5.5 | Recruitment Monitoring